flowbe/DecodeHTML/README.md

 ## Usage

-This extension add 2 properties to `String`.
+This package adds 2 properties to `String`.

 - `htmlToString`: